-In 2017 the Board, recognizing the need to preserve existing tenancies, directed the Chief Executive Officer to convene a Tenant Protections Working Group (TPWG) to explore methods to protect tenants from displacement and afford them stability in their homes.
-In May 2018, the Working Group submitted a report to the Board with recommendations for potential tenant protection measures, including a rent stabilization program.
+Recognizing the need to preserve existing tenancies, in 2017 the Board of Supervisors directed the Chief Executive Officer to convene a Tenant Protections Working Group (TPWG) to explore methods to protect tenants from displacement and afford them stability in their homes.
+In May 2018, the Working Group submitted a report to the Board with recommendations for potential tenant-protection measures, including a rent stabilization program.

-In a July 2018 motion, the Board noted a report from the California Housing Partnership Corporation, which found that more than 800,000 Los Angeles County renter households would qualify for affordable housing, were it available.
+In a July 2018 motion, the Board noted a report from the California Housing Partnership Corporation which found that more than 800,000 Los Angeles County renter households would qualify for affordable housing, were it available.
 However, fewer than 300,000 affordable units were available across the entire County.
 Moreover, the 2018 Homeless Count revealed a startling 22% jump in people 62 years and older experiencing homelessness, underscoring the urgency for greater affordability of existing housing stock and increased protections for renters.

-On September 11, 2018, the Board directed the Los Angeles County Development Authority and DCBA, in consultation with the CEO and County Counsel, to develop an interim ordinance to place a temporary limit on rent increases to no more than 3% annually and to prohibit evictions without "just cause" while the Board considered the TPWG recommendations.
+On September 11, 2018, the Board directed the Los Angeles County Development Authority (LACDA) and DCBA, in consultation with the CEO and County Counsel, to develop an interim ordinance to temporarily limit rent increases to no more than 3% annually and to prohibit evictions without "just-cause" while the Board considered the TPWG recommendations.

-The departments formed a work group to develop an Interim Rent Stabilization Ordinance.
-It was adopted by the Board on November 20, 2018, went into effect on December 20, 2018, and was set to expire on June 18, 2019.
-On April 9, 2019, the Board approved an extension of the Interim Rent Stabilization Ordinance to December 31, 2019, giving the Board more time to review the TPWG recommendations and consider the results of implementation of the Interim Rent Stabilization Ordinance.
+DCBA and LACDA formed a work group to develop an Interim Rent Stabilization Ordinance which was adopted by the Board on November 20, 2018.
+The interim ordinance went into effect on December 20, 2018, and was set to expire on June 18, 2019.
+On April 9, 2019, the Board approved an extension of the Interim Rent Stabilization Ordinance through December 31, 2019, giving them more time to review TPWG recommendations and consider the results of implementing the Interim Rent Stabilization Ordinance.

-In November 2019, the Board adopted permanent rent stabilization ordinances (Rent Stabilization & Tenant Protections Ordinance & Mobilehome Rent Stabilization & Mobilehome Owner Protections Ordinance) and became effective on April 1, 2020.
+In November 2019, the Board adopted permanent rent stabilization ordinances (Rent Stabilization & Tenant Protections Ordinance & Mobilehome Rent Stabilization & Mobilehome Owner Protections Ordinance) which became effective on April 1, 2020.

-Impact of COVID-19 Pandemic Upon Tenant Protections
+The Impact of COVID-19 On Tenant Protections

-The impacts of the COVID-19 pandemic and economic fallout have been widespread and amplified deep-rooted links between housing instability and other social, economic and health-related issues.
-In response to the pandemic, governments at the federal, state, and local levels developed a series of policies and programs to help families stay in their home, limit the spread of the virus, and prevent pandemic-related displacement.
+The COVID-19 pandemic and its economic aftershocks have had far-reaching effects and amplified deep-rooted links between housing instability and other social, economic, and health-related issues.
+In response to the pandemic, federal, state, and local governments developed a series of policies and programs to help families stay in their home, limit the spread of the virus, and prevent pandemic-related displacement.
 In Los Angeles County, these measures included: